Bayes-Optimal Fair Classification with Multiple Sensitive Features: Algorithms

 \begin{remark} In Algorithms \ref{algo:in_processing} and \ref{algo:post_processing}, the value of $\bs{\lambda}$ plays a critical role in balancing fairness and risk.
 It can be selected through various approaches.
 For example, a rough estimate can be obtained through grid search by ensuring that the achieved fairness level satisfies the pre-specified threshold \citep{menon2018,chen2024posthoc}.
-For a more accurate determination, optimization techniques based on the relationship between $\bs{\lambda}$ and the Lagrange multipliers can be employed, like solving a dual optimization problem \citep{xian2024unifiedpostprocessing} or using iterative updates guided by the fairness-accuracy trade-off \citep{zeng2024bayesoptimalfair}. \end{remark}
+For a more accurate or efficient determination, optimization techniques based on the relationship between $\bs{\lambda}$ and the Lagrange multipliers can be employed, like solving a dual optimization problem \citep{xian2024unifiedpostprocessing} or using iterative updates guided by the fairness-accuracy trade-off \citep{zeng2024bayesoptimalfair}. {See Appendix \ref{apxsec:lambda_selection} for more details on the dual update procedure.} \end{remark}

+\begin{remark} Our algorithms are estimator-agnostic, existing sparsity or calibration remedies can plug in directly when estimating group membership probability.
+When $K$ is large, intersectional sparsity may occurs; see Appendix \ref{apxsec:Independent_Intersectional_Extensions} for discussion and its fixes.
+For many groups/high-dim $X$, scalable estimators \citep{zhang2014multicategory,liu2018smac} can help for efficiency. \end{remark}